Atomsphere - About

 Atomsphere is a pure java implimentation of the Atom news specification.
 It is a well designed and easy to use news feed library that integrates nicely with other software.
 It's written in pure java and can be easily integrated with other parts of your existing or new web application.

 - Available in the maven central repository.
-Source hosted as a git repository in google code.
-Browse Source Code
+Source hosted at github.com: Browse Source Code

 - It comes with an intuitive, developer-friendly API (javadoc).